What is hydroseed?

 Hydroseeding is a planting process that uses a mixture of seed and mulch.
 It’s a good erosion control technique and is an easy alternative to dry seed.

-What are the advantages of hydroseeding?
+What are the advantages & benefits of hydroseeding?

 - Hydroseeded lawns come up faster than traditional dry seed.
 By faster we mean within 3-5 days you should expect to see the germination cycle begin.
 The contact of seedling with water begins the germination cycle.